mashort/mashort.github.io/_posts/2017-12-11-app-modernisation.markdown

 - Is business critical
 - Has regular requests for new features and functionality
 - Can only be deployed in it's entirety
-- Runs (long-running) background processes all day.
+- Runs (long-running, process intensive) background processes all day in the IIS process.

 Embarking on a full rewrite at this stage would be too expensive, too risky and would take too long.

 ### Suggested Approach
 Identify functionality that could be broken off into a lightweight, decoupled component (that could even be presented as a container image and deployed / scaled on demand).
-This could then be deployed independently and run as a service in a self-hosted process.
+This can then be deployed independently and run as a service in a self-hosted process.

 For example: